Vladimir Vysotsky: Legacy and remembrance

 In the years to come, Vysotsky's grave became a site of pilgrimage for several generations of his fans, the youngest of whom were born after his death.
 His tombstone also became the subject of controversy, as his widow had wished for a simple abstract slab, while his parents insisted on a realistic gilded statue.
 Although probably too solemn to have inspired Vysotsky himself, the statue is believed by some to be full of metaphors and symbols reminiscent of the singer's life.

 In 1995 in Moscow the Vysotsky monument was officially opened at Strastnoy Boulevard, by the Petrovsky Gates.
-Among those present were the bard's parents, two of his sons, first wife Iza, renown poets Yevtushenko and Voznesensky.
-"Vysotsky had always been telling the truth.
-Only once he was wrong when he sang in one of his songs: 'They will never erect me a monument in a square like that by Petrovskye Vorota'", Mayor of Moscow Yuri Luzhkov said in his speech.
+Among those present were the bard's parents, two of his sons, first wife Iza, renowned poets Yevtushenko and Voznesensky.
+Mayor of Moscow Yuri Luzhkov remarked during his speech, "Vysotsky had always been telling the truth.
+Only once he was wrong when he sang in one of his songs: 'They will never erect me a monument in a square like that by Petrovskiye Vorota.'"
 A further monument to Vysotsky was erected in 2014 at Rostov-on-Don.

 In October 2004, a monument to Vysotsky was erected in the Montenegrin capital of Podgorica, near the Millennium Bridge.
 His son, Nikita Vysotsky, attended the unveiling.
 The statue was designed by Russian sculptor Alexander Taratinov, who also designed a monument to Alexander Pushkin in Podgorica.
 The bronze statue shows Vysotsky standing on a pedestal, with his one hand raised and the other holding a guitar.
 Next to the figure lies a bronze skull – a reference to Vysotsky's monumental lead performances in Shakespeare's Hamlet.
 On the pedestal the last lines from a poem of Vysotsky's, dedicated to Montenegro, are carved.

-The Vysotsky business center & semi-skyscraper was officially opened in Yekaterinburg, in 2011.
+The Vysotsky Business Center and skyscraper was officially opened in Yekaterinburg, in 2011.
 It is the tallest building in Russia outside of Moscow, has 54 floors, total height: 188.3 m.
 On the third floor of the business center is the Vysotsky Museum.
-Behind the building is a bronze sculpture of Vladimir Vysotsky and his third wife, a French actress Marina Vlady.
+Behind the building is a bronze sculpture of Vladimir Vysotsky and his third wife, French actress Marina Vlady.